NinoShima/DownstreamTracer/README.md

 🛠 Streamline workflows — make FTTH design more efficient

 With this tool, FTTH designers can focus on network planning rather than repetitive selection tasks.

+# 🛠 Installation
+Run DownstreamTracer.py in QGis Python console

+# 🧩 Usage

+1. Load the required layers — Make sure your QGIS project has loaded the point and line layers you want to analyze.

+2. Run the script — Open the QGIS Python Console and execute DownstreamTracer.py.

+3. Select layers — Choose the point and line layers from the dialog.

+4. Click a point to trace — Click on an interested point on the map, and the tool will automatically display the downstream results.